Tips for Successful Khmer Localization Projects

-- The address format follows the template name – house number and street name – town, postcode – country.
+- The address format follows the template name – house number and/or street name, village, commune or Sangkat, district or Khan, city or province, country.

 We hope the insights in this article will help you find great success in the Cambodian market.
-If you are planning on localizing your content into other Asian languages, download our free whitepaper for more localization tips into 10 major languages in Asia.
+If you are planning on localizing your content into other Asian languages, Khmer translation services for more localization tips into 10 major languages in Asia.